USAFA-ECE/ece382/docs/Assignments/lab15.md

 where $r$ is the distance from the center of the robot to the distance sensor.
 You must measure $r$ for each sensor.

-The second task is to use three distance values to determine and classify the situation into one of many possible scenarios.
-The robot has three distance sensors: left, center, and right, and each sensor will measure the distance from the center of the robot to the wall in mm.
-The center of the robot is the single reference point on the robot, and the three distances will be measured from that common reference point.
-Shown below are the four possible scenarios as the robot approaches a decision point.
-The three variables (left, center, and right) are defined as the distance from the center of the robot to the wall.
+The second task is to classify the situation into one of many possible scenarios using three distance values.
+The robot has three distance sensors: left, center, and right.
+Each sensor measures the distance from the center of the robot to the wall in millimeters.
+The center of the robot is the single reference point, and the three distances are measured from that common reference point.
+The four possible scenarios as the robot approaches a decision point are shown below.
+The variables left, center, and right are defined as the distance from the center of the robot to the wall.

 ```{image} ./figures/Lab15_FirstCases.png
 :width: 560